-- 39.1 When the team is deployed for a time period exceeding ten (10) days, a day off will be granted for each ten (10) day period deployed.
-This time shall be granted to the member upon completion of the team deployment. - When the team is deployed all rights and liabilities of each team member will be carried by the member's agency during time being deployed as if the member was working with the member's jurisdiction.
+- 40.1 Hurricane Travel Team When the team is deployed for a time period exceeding ten (10) days, a day off will be granted for each ten (10) day period deployed.
+This time shall be granted to the members upon completion of the team deployment. - 40.2 When the team is deployed all rights and liabilities of each team member will be carried by the member's agency during time being deployed as if the members were working within the member's jurisdiction.

-ARTICLE 40 PRINTING OF AGREEMENT
+ARTICLE 41 PRINTING OF AGREEMENT

-40.1 The City will make this Agreement available electronically via the Internet and Intranet.
+41.1 The City will make this Agreement available electronically via the Internet and Intranet.

-ARTICLE 41 ENTIRE AGREEMENT
+ARTICLE 42 ENTIRE AGREEMENT

-41.1 This Agreement constitutes the entire agreement between the Employer and the Union.
-The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining, and that the understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
-If, at any time during the term of this Agreement, the parties arrive at

-- an agreement, which adds to, deletes, or waives any of the terms of the Agreement, it will be reduced to writing and signed by both parties. - 41.2 This contract constitutes the entire agreement and understanding between the parties and shall not be modified, altered, changed or amended in any respect except on mutual agreement set forth in writing and signed by both parties.
+- 42.1 This Agreement constitutes the entire agreement between the Employer and the Union.
+The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining, and that the understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this agreement.
+If, at any time during the term of this Agreement, the parties arrive at an agreement, which adds to, deletes, or waives any of the terms of the Agreement, it will be reduced to writing and signed by both parties. - 42.2 This contract constitutes the entire agreement and understanding between the parties and shall not be modified, altered, changed or amended in any respect except on mutual agreement set forth in writing and signed by both parties.

-ARTICLE 42 SEVERABILITY
+ARTICLE 43 SEVERABILITY

-42.1 In the event that any Article or provision of this Agreement is found to be invalid or unenforceable by reason of any legislation or judicial authority over which the parties have no amendatory power, all other provisions of this Agreement shall remain in full force and effect for the term of this Agreement.
+43.1 In the event that any Article or provision of this Agreement is found to be invalid or unenforceable by reason of any legislation or judicial authority over which the parties have no amendatory power, all other provisions of this Agreement shall remain in full force and effect for the term of this Agreement.
 Moreover, such decision shall apply only to the specific article, section, or portion thereof specified in the decision; and upon issuance of such decision, the Employer and the F.O.P. agree to immediately commence impact bargaining.

-ARTICLE 43 TERM OF AGREEMENT
+ARTICLE 44 TERM OF AGREEMENT

-- 43.1 This agreement shall be in full force and effect from the date of ratification of this Agreement through September 30, 2021. - 43.2 If proper notice has been given by either party pursuant to 1.1, but no new or successor agreement has been reached, then this Agreement will stay in effect until a new contract is ratified.
-Any items not listed on an itemized statement of desired changes will not be open to negotiation with respect to the new contract.
+- 44.1 This agreement shall be in full force and effect from the date of ratification of this Agreement through September 30, 2021. - 44.2 If proper notice has been given by either party pursuant to 1.1, but no new or successor agreement has been reached, then this Agreement will stay in effect until a new contract is ratified.

-IN WITNESS WHEREOF, the parties have caused this Agreement to be executed by their duly authorized
+IN WITNESS WHEREOF, the parties have caused this Agreement to be executed by their duly authorized officers and representatives.